Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

-We will show that the Hodge-to-de Rham spectral sequence for both subcomplexes degenerates at the $E_1$-page.
-It allows us to define two different kinds of Hodge numbers. \begin{defin} Let $((Z,D_Z),f:Z \to \bbP^1 \times \bbP^1)$ be a compactified hybrid LG model of $(Y, h:Y \to \C^2)$. we define two Landau-Ginzburg Hodge numbers as follows: For $p,q \geq 0$,
+We will show that the Hodge-to-de Rham spectral sequence for both subcomplexes degenerates at the $E_1$-page (Proposition \ref{prop: degeneracy of Hodge filtration general case}), allowing us to define two different sets of LG Hodge numbers. \begin{defin} Let $((Z,D_Z),f:Z \to \bbP^1 \times \bbP^1)$ be a compactified hybrid LG model of $(Y, h:Y \to \C^2)$.
+We define two LG Hodge numbers as follows: For $p,q \geq 0$,